 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor before starting treatment.
-You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
-Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+Unless otherwise indicated, make teas with 1 tsp.
+(5 g) herb per cup of hot water.
 Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
 Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 The following herbs help reduce inflammation, although they have not been studied specifically for Reiter syndrome.
-Do not take these herbs without your doctor's supervision.
+DO NOT take these herbs without your doctor's supervision.
 Many interact with each other and with other prescription medications, and can cause unwanted side effects.

 - White willow (Salix alba) bark contains salicin, which acts like aspirin to reduce inflammation and pain.
-Do not take white willow if you are also taking aspirin or blood-thinning medications.
+DO NOT take white willow if you are also taking aspirin or blood-thinning medications.
 Check with your doctor if you are allergic to aspirin or salicylates before taking white willow.
 White willow should not be given to children under the age of 18.

 - Licorice (Glycyrrhiza glabra), 3 cups of tea a day.
-Do not take licorice if you have high blood pressure, edema, or heart failure; hormone-sensitive cancers, such as breast, prostate, ovarian, or uterine cancer; diabetes; kidney disease; liver disease; or if you are taking corticosteroids prescribed by your doctor.
+DO NOT take licorice if you have high blood pressure, edema, or heart failure; hormone-sensitive cancers, such as breast, prostate, ovarian, or uterine cancer; diabetes; kidney disease; liver disease; or if you are taking corticosteroids prescribed by your doctor.
 Licorice interacts with a number of medications.
 So, to be safe, ask your doctor before taking licorice if you take any other medications.
 You should not use licorice for long periods of time.

 - Meadowsweet (Filipendula ulmaria) helps fight inflammation.
-Do not take meadowsweet if you take blood thinners.
+DO NOT take meadowsweet if you take blood thinners.
 Meadowsweet may interact with aspirin and other pain relievers.
 Pregnant women should not take meadowsweet because it can cause uterine contractions.

-- Rhus tox -- for joint stiffness, worse when starting to move then easing with more movement.
+- Rhus tox.
+For joint stiffness, worse when starting to move then easing with more movement.

-- Arsenicum album -- for burning pain in the urinary tracts accompanied by anxiety.
+- Arsenicum album.
+For burning pain in the urinary tracts accompanied by anxiety.

-- Sulphur -- for all sorts of burning pain, including conjunctivitis with redness that is accompanied by digestive complaints.
+- Sulphur.
+For all sorts of burning pain, including conjunctivitis with redness that is accompanied by digestive complaints.